lbhoe/lbhoe.github.io/_posts/2022-12-29-holiday-hack-challenge-2022.md

 We heard that some naughty actors are using TLS certificates with a specific CN.

-Develop a Suricata rule to match and alert on an SSL certificate for heardbellith.Icanwepeh.nagoya.
+Develop a Suricata rule to match and alert on an SSL certificate for `heardbellith.Icanwepeh.nagoya`.

-When your rule matches, the message (msg) should read Investigate bad certificates, possible Dridex infection
+When your rule matches, the message `(msg)` should read Investigate bad certificates, possible Dridex infection

 ```bash
 $ echo 'alert tls any any -> any any (msg:"Investigate bad certificates, possible Dridex infection";tls.certs;content:"heardbellith.Icanwepeh.nagoya";sid:5552;)' >> suricata.rules